 Physical – how I give and receive health from and for my body

-At Table Health, we recognize the importance of building resilience within ourselves and our relationships in the world.
-Addressing each of these aspects of health in the ratio that is needed for your most robust expression of health is the focus of our individualized programming.
-With physician leadership and expert support, we create the needed exercises that will strengthen forgotten but vital muscles of emotional, relational and physical health.
+Recognize the importance of building resilience within ourselves and our relationships in the world.
+Addressing each of these aspects of health in the ratio that is needed for your most robust expression of health.
+With physician leadership and expert support, you can create the needed exercises that will strengthen forgotten but vital muscles of emotional, relational and physical health.